marinobarnjak/UdemyProjects/README.md

 ## 📁 Projects Included

-1. **Color Flipper** – A simple project that generates random background colors.
+1. **Commentsr** – A simple comment management app built with Express and EJS.
+Users can add, view, edit, and list comments.
 2. **Counter App** – A basic interactive counter built with JavaScript.
 3. **Review Slider** – A small review carousel with dynamic content display.